News

 Read more here

-Anti-TCRVβ CAR T and CAR iNKT cells show promise for treating T Cell Lymphomas, with CAR iNKTs from healthy donors providing a safe and valuable 'off-the-shelf' option
+Anti-TCRVβ CAR T and CAR iNKT cells show promise for treating T Cell Lymphomas, with CAR iNKTs from healthy donors providing a safe and valuable "off-the-shelf" option

 Read more here